-"One in seven NFL players protested yesterday.
-Let's discuss the arguments against them."
+One In Seven NFL Players Protested Yesterday.
+Let's Discuss The Arguments Against Them

 - Have you wondered why none of those sports have female head coaches or lead commentators?

-- Have you wondered why 75% of NFL coaches are white, along with 78% of general managers and all but one owner — despite 70% of NFL players being black?
+- Have you wondered why 75 percent of NFL coaches are white, along with 78 percent of general managers and all but one owner — despite 70 percent of NFL players being black?

 These realities are dictated by the political convictions of those who run our major cultural institutions.
 When we turn on a game, we’re witnessing the show they’ve constructed for us.